-Band Together Pittsburgh was founded in early 2016 by John Vento, Ron “Moondog” Esser and Jim Stewart.
+Band Together Pittsburgh was founded in early 2016 by John Vento and Ron “Moondog” Esser.

 Ron “Moondog” Esser – Moondog has been a huge part of the Pittsburgh music scene for more than 30 years.
 The owner of Moondogs and the Starlite Lounge in Blawnox, Ron also produced the Pittsburgh Blues Festival for over 20 years.
 The Festival, during that period, netted over $2 million.
 Moondog has also been awarded Philanthropist of the Year.